yankunm/Jeux/README.md

 > are resigned.
 Information about the player remains in the system;
 > in the present implementation this consists of the player's name and rating.

-### The Base Code
+### Code Structure

-Here is the structure of the base code:
+Here is the structure of the code:

 ```
 .